MIPPL/nephele-org-website/public/content/security/index.md

 Scammers are always looking for ways to take your funds off you.
 It is impossible to stop scammers completely, but we can make them less effective by being aware of the most techniques used.
 There are many variations of these scams, but they generally follow the same high-level patterns.
 If nothing else, remember:

 - always be skeptical
-- no one is going to give you free or discounted ETH
+- no one is going to give you free or discounted NEPH
 - no one needs access to your private keys or personal information

 ### Twitter ad phishing {#ad-phishing}

 ![Twitter link phishing](./twitterPhishingScam.png)

 There is a method for spoofing Twitter's (also known as X) link preview feature (unfurling) to potentially deceive users into thinking they are visiting a legitimate website.
-This technique exploits Twitter's mechanism for generating previews of URLs shared in tweets, and shows _from ethereum.org_ for example (shown above), when in fact they are being redirected to a malicious site.
+This technique exploits Twitter's mechanism for generating previews of URLs shared in tweets, and shows _from Nephele.org_ for example (shown above), when in fact they are being redirected to a malicious site.

 Always check that you are on the right domain, especially after clicking a link.